stefansl/pma-updatescript/README.md

 Copy the script to any location of your machine.
 IMPORTANT: You need to edit the script to set the correct settings.

+If you want to install a cronjob, run

+	sh install-cronjob.sh

 ## Settings

 Open the file config.sh and edit the variables LOCATION, PMA, USER and GROUP.
 If you set f.e.
 LOCATION="/var/www" and PMA="pma" your PMA